scandihealth/lpr3-docs/src/aspects.md

 		* Specified literal value is not a valid replacement number
     * ALTERNATIVE_IDENTIFIER_WITH_CPR_SYSTEMID_NOT_ALLOWED
 		* Alternative patient identification with cpr systemid not allowed
+    * MALFORMED_DOCUMENT_FOUND
+		* The document is malformed.
+Fx. æøå characters not in UTF-8 format.

 ## Service endpoint setup
 In order to support both synchronous and asynchronous reporting three services endpoints are available: